What We Do

 And surrounding areas!

-We are happy to take on clients from anywhere in Ontario!
+We are happy to provide speech therapy to clients anywhere in Ontario.